If you ever chatted with someone who truly seemed to "get" you, they were probably someone with

 high emotional intelligence.
 These folks have a few skills — and habits that come about as a result — that allow them to tap into the experiences of others, and be quite grounded, open-minded, and understanding as a result.

 clinical psychologist Dr. Helen Odessky, tells Bustle.
 "Being able to read and accurately perceive how someone is feeling, and being able to act on that knowledge in a pro-social way, is emotional intelligence."

 you with a healthy dose of empathy, compassion, and understanding of your own emotions.
 While some people are born with these skills, they're something the rest of us can work on improving, if we want to.

 couples therapist Brooke Sprowl, LCSW, tells Bustle.
 "Psychotherapy can help with developing skills for anxiety regulation, empathy, communication skills and perspective taking, all of which can improve your emotional intelligence."
 Here are a few habits and skills that can be a sign of emotionally intelligence, according to experts.
 1 They Actively Listen

 hear what others are saying.
 They focus on the person they're speaking with, show that they're listening, and respond accordingly.

 "[They] aim to listen well," Dr. Odessky says.
 "This means they try to understand the other person, rather than formulate a response while the other is speaking."
 Their goal is to make a connection and have a healthy, two-sided conversation.

-2. They Try To Find Common Ground
+2 They Try To Find Common Ground

 Even if they don't agree with what someone's saying, an emotionally intelligent person will try their best to have a civil conversation.
 "They seek to establish win-win relationships and try to find common ground if possible," Dr. Odessky says.
 "They understand that no one wants to feel like a loser in an argument."
 So they make every effort to be fair.

-3. They Read Between The Lines
+3 They Read Between The Lines

 not being said with words, and interpret the underlying emotions," Dr. Odessky says.
 Emotionally intelligent people are able to infer what someone might mean, and put themselves in other people's shoes.
 Which again, helps them to see both sides.
 4 They Practice Patience

 In situations where others might become frustrated or irritated, emotionally intelligent folks have a knack for staying cool under pressure.

 Amanda Raimondi, tells Bustle.
 "In addition, they give others the same amount of patience.
 If someone is struggling, this individual will give them the time to figure things out."
 5 They're Incredibly Self-Aware

 It's possible to spot emotional intelligence in others simply by the way they carry themselves. "[They] are very aware of the way they speak and how they come off to others," Raimondi says.
 "Almost as if they are observing a conversation as they are having it."

 skill that puts others at ease.
 They may "change their tone and way of speaking depending on who they are with," Raimondi says, all as a way of creating a more meaningful conversation.
 6 They're Open-Minded

 Far from being stuck in their ways, emotionally intelligent people are open-minded and interested in new people and situations.
 As Raimondi says, "They see every opportunity as a way to grow and create new relationships."

-7. They're Able To Stay Positive
+7 They're Able To Stay Positive

 Part of maintaining a healthy outlook is getting in the habit of looking for the silver lining, even when other people can't.
 "This goes hand in hand with being open-minded," Raimondi says.
 "An individual who is positive wants to do better and be better.
 They don’t let the weight of the world get them down or stifle their goals.
 Going through life

 Katie Ziskind, licensed marriage and family therapist, tells Bustle.
 "Empathy is the ability to step into someone else's shoes to deeply understand — for instance their sorrow, pain, or loss."

 reading facial expressions and body language," Ziskind says.
 "They know how body language is connected to emotion and can sense this without needing to talk."
 9 They Regulate Their Own Emotions

 handle emotions, emotionally intelligent people may know how to manage their more negative emotions so they do not get channeled in destructive ways, Sprowl says.

 importance of taking care of themselves and are able to spot, early on, signs that they may need to practice self-care, slow down, and destress.
 10 They Don't Get Defensive

 One thing emotionally intelligent people will likely never be, is defensive.
 "They can validate someone else's point of view even when they disagree with them, while still holding their ground and assertively expressing their views," Sprowl says.

-11. They Maintain Healthy Boundaries
+11 They Maintain Healthy Boundaries